ErezShahaf/efficient-random-weighted/README.md

 ])
 ```

-Now we can continuously use this sampler to get an item extremely fast.
+Now we can continuously use this sampler to randomize items.
 Based on the weights we have 20% chance to get 0, 70% chance to get 1, and 10% chance to get 2.

 ### Using the sampler to draft and log the result.
 `console.log(mySampler())`